TySamurai97/markdown-cv/index.md

 `10 June 2019`
 <br>
 `– present`
-- Developed and enhanced VOLCKER, a financial data processing and reporting project required by the compliance department.
+<br>- Developed and enhanced VOLCKER, a financial data processing and reporting
+project required by the compliance department.
 <br>- Implemented factor adjustment in adjustment service which is based on Scala futures and validations, also performed behaviour driven testing with Cucumber.
 <br>- Enhanced the trade signoff desktop application called 3RS based on .net framework.